-- Safety: maintained - Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption, maintain network capacity and maintain ATCO workload.
+- Safety: maintained - Simplification: could improve disruption recovery and enable airport capacity.
+Could maintain delay absorption, network capacity and ATCO workload.
 Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions.
 Could result in network inefficiencies

-- Safety: maintained - Simplification: could maintain airport capacity, network capacity, disruption recovery, delay absorption and ATCO workload.
+- Safety: maintained - Simplification: could maintain disruption recovery, delay absorption, airport capacity, network capacity, and ATCO workload.
 Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions

-A high-level safety appraisal for this proposed option indicates that an Inner Hold to the south would at least maintain current safety performance.
+A high-level safety appraisal for this proposed option indicates that an Inner Hold to the southwest would at least maintain current safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
-An arrival structure in this location would need to deconflict with all Southampton traffic.
+An arrival structure in this location would need to deconflict with all Bournemouth traffic.

 Compared to the baseline, an independent facility could improve disruption recovery and enable airport capacity.
+If it is a shared facility, it could maintain disruption recovery and airport capacity compared with the baseline.

-A shared facility could maintain airport capacity and disruption recovery.
-As either an independent or shared facility, it would maintain safety and any current MoD access; it could maintain delay absorption, fuel burn, CO2 emissions, network capacity, and ATCO workload.
-Depending on the location, it could negatively impact other users.
+As either an independent or shared facility, it would maintain safety and any current MoD access.
+It could maintain delay absorption, network capacity, and ATCO workload.
+For either facility, depending on the location, there may be a requirement for additional CAS, which could impact other users.

-Therefore, HH - IH - S (Maybe shared) is progressed to Stage 3 for further development.
+Therefore, HI - IH - SW (Maybe shared) is progressed to Stage 3 for further development.

-Table 17 HH-IH-S (Maybe shared)
+Table 17 HI-IH-SW (Maybe shared) Initial Options Appraisal